Canon XC10 vs Panasonic LX100

 Body comparison: Canon XC10 vs Panasonic LX100

 The physical size and weight of the Canon XC10 and the Panasonic LX100 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the XC10 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is considerably smaller (40 percent) than the Canon XC10.
 Moreover, the LX100 is substantially lighter (62 percent) than the XC10.
 In this context, it is worth noting that neither the XC10 nor the LX100 are weather-sealed.